dsflow-io/dsflow/README.md

 _IMPORTANT: this is an early release of dsflow.
 It enables you to prototype data pipelines your own computer.
 Support for deployment to cloud platforms will come in a future release._

+⚠️⚠️⚠️ dsflow v-0.3.1 focuses on the generation of individual jobs (the elements of the pipeline), but doesn't yet generate the pipelines (as such).
+Pipeline management will be the focus of the dsflow v-0.4 ⚠️⚠️⚠️

 **Contents:**

 <!-- TOC depthFrom:2 depthTo:2 withLinks:1 updateOnSave:1 orderedList:0 -->